apache/hudi/rfc/rfc-56/rfc-56.md

 writer and other active writers at fixed rate.
 If any conflict was detected, this thread will async update the value of hasConflict.

-We did a performance test for async conflict checker based on 1500+ inflight markers located in MARKER0~MARKER19 and it will take 179ms to finish checking conflict.
+We did a performance test for async conflict checker using local fs and two concurrency writers based on 1500+ inflight markers located in MARKER0~MARKER19.
+It will take 179ms to finish checking conflict.

 Here we need to pay attention to two details: